Building Data Logic That Works Like

 Designer Notes cards showing implementation details in a dev-ready Figma file

-• Logged minor enhancements (e.g., tooltip delay timing, icon type for cosnistency) for post-launch iteration.
+• Logged minor enhancements (e.g., tooltip delay timing, icon consistency) for post-launch iteration

 Deleting dependencies :